 It’s important to consider shopping with a few insurance companies before deciding who should earn your business.
 If you’re not sure about Mercury, consider these options:

-Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
+Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

-- Bodily injury liability per person: $100,000 bodily injury liability per person
+- $100,000 bodily injury liability per person

 - $300,000 bodily injury liability per accident